alphonse-lin/alphonse.github.io/devel/chem370/syllabus.md

 **Lab Manual:** Fischer, D.A.
 (2020) *[Chem 370 Lab Manual]({{site.baseurl}}/devel/chem370/lab-manual)* (free online)

 **Technology:** Students will need a laptop computer meeting Chemistry and Physics' [minimum computer requirements](https://www.wcu.edu/learn/academic-services/it/computer-guidelines/index.aspx).
 A web browser and internet connection capable of streaming video will be necessary for submitting homework assignments and accessing course materials.

+# COVID19 Policies

+The lecture portion of Instrumental Analysis will use a *Hybrid Web* format, meaning that students can expect >50% of course activities to occur electronically.
+Students will be given lecture-type activities and readings to work through asynchronously each week.
+In addition, each student will be assigned to a "cohort" (a group of 5-6 students) that meets once per week for in-person activities.
+During all in-person meetings, students *must*:

+  - Wear a face mask at all times (see "Masking for a Friend" statement below).
+  - Practice social distancing (maintain a distance of 2 meters from other individuals as much as possible).
+  - Practice good hygiene practices and follow [CDC guidelines](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html) to minimize spread of COVID19.
+  - Avoid coming to class if you experience and cold, flu, or [COVID19 symptoms](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html), have been diagnosed with COVID19, or have been in contact with someone who's tested positive for COVID19 within the last 14 days.

+Note that these policies are subject to changes as the COVID19 pandemic grows or shrinks and recommended best-practices continue to develop.

+## Masking for a Friend

+As the WCU Community Creed articulates, members of the WCU community are expected to live by high standards of academic and personal integrity and embrace their responsibility as a member of the Catamount community.
+In recognition of this responsibility, and in response to the best available science and current guidance from the Centers for Disease Control and Prevention, every student must wear a mask or other cloth face-covering that covers their nose and mouth while in this classroom.
+Students who do not have a mask will be asked to leave the classroom and only return when they follow this basic public health recommendation.
+Following this simple, science-based guideline will help ensure the safety of the entire Catamount community.

+Note that masks do little to protect the person wearing the mask; rather, they minimize the chances that someone who is already sick will spread the disease to others.
+When you come to class in your mask, you're not only protecting your friends, peers, and instructors in the room with you, but also their friends, family, and loved ones, especially those in high-risk populations.
+Students who miss class because they are not wearing a maks will not be able to make up the work missed.
+Students who do not have masks can obtain them at the locations below:

+  - University Center - Main Information Desk (2nd floor)
+  - Hunter Library - Circulation Desk
+  - Belk Building – CET Dean’s Office (Room 161)
+  - Health and Human Sciences Building – CHHS Dean’s Office (Room 201)
+  - Biltmore Park Instructional Site – 3rd floor Information Desk

 <a id="grading"/>